Rock Bottom Remainders

-The Rock Bottom Remainders, also known as the Remainders, was an American rock charity supergroup consisting of popular published writers, most of them also amateur musicians.
+The Rock Bottom Remainders, also known as the Remainders, are an American rock charity supergroup consisting of popular published writers, most of them also amateur musicians.
 The band took its self-mocking name from the publishing term "remaindered book", a term for books that are no longer selling well and whose remaining unsold copies are liquidated by the publisher at greatly reduced prices.
-Their concerts raised $2 million for charity.
+Their concerts have raised over $3 million for charity, particularly for literary and First Amendment-related causes.

 Band members included Dave Barry, Stephen King, Amy Tan, Sam Barry, Ridley Pearson, Scott Turow, Joel Selvin, James McBride, Mitch Albom, Roy Blount Jr., Barbara Kingsolver, Robert Fulghum, Matt Groening, Tad Bartimus, Greg Iles, Aron Ralston and honorary member Maya Angelou among others, as well as professional musicians such as multi-instrumentalist (and author) Al Kooper, drummer Josh Kelly, guitarist Roger McGuinn and saxophonist Erasmo Paulo.
 Founder Kathi Kamen Goldmark died on May 24, 2012, and the group disbanded a month later, following a memorial concert in her honor.

 History

 The Remainders was founded in 1992 by Kathi Kamen Goldmark a musician whose day job was in book publicity.
 She met many authors through her work, and one day while driving one of the authors around, she hit upon the idea of starting a band with them.
 The Remainders first performed in May 1992 at the American Booksellers Association convention in Anaheim, California.
 A review of the concert in The Washington Post called it as "the most heavily promoted musical debut since The Monkees."

-In his memoir On Writing, Stephen King described the Remainders' performances as energetic, if sloppy, due to the limited music skill of himself and some other writers, and perhaps reminiscent of a bar band when augmented by a few professional musicians.
+In his memoir On Writing, Stephen King described the Remainders' performances as energetic, if sloppy, due to the limited musical skills of himself and some other writers, and perhaps reminiscent of a bar band when augmented by a few professional musicians.
 King wrote that "with a couple of 'ringer' musicians on sax and drums (plus, in the early days, our musical guru, Al Kooper, at the heart of the group), we sounded pretty good.
 You’d pay to hear us.
 Not a lot, not U2 or E Street Band prices, but maybe what the oldtimers call 'roadhouse money'."
-Dave Barry later joked, "We played music by what I call the Rumor Method, wherein from time to time an alarming rumor went around the band: There might have been a chord change.
+Dave Barry later joked, "We played music by what I call the Rumor Method, where in from time to time an alarming rumor went around the band: There might have been a chord change.
 This prompted everybody to change to a new chord.
 Although not necessarily the same new chord."

-In 1995, The Remainders played at the opening of the Rock and Roll Hall of Fame in Cleveland, Ohio.
+In 1995, the Remainders played at the opening of the Rock and Roll Hall of Fame in Cleveland, Ohio.